 The Giver of Stars by Jojo Moyes

 Did you read Me Before You by Jojo Moyes?
 If you were like me and couldn’t put the book down, then you might want to add Moyes’s newest book, The Giver of Stars, to your list (P.S. yes, I read After You and no, I didn’t love it).
 I was particularly excited to pick this book up because it’s Jojo Moyes’s first historical fiction novel.
 The book is set in Kentucky during the Depression-era.
 The story is about five women who run a traveling library that provides books and other reading materials to families living in the mountains of Kentucky who don’t otherwise have access to or the means to buy books.
 What an incredible concept!
-I fell in love with one of the main characters, Alice.
-I got super wrapped up in what was happening in her marriage and truly wasn’t sure how it was going to pan out as I was reading.
+I fell in love with the two main characters, Alice and Margery.
+I got super wrapped up in what was happening in Alice’s marriage and truly wasn’t sure how her love life was going to pan out as I was reading.
 She’s a daring English girl who comes to America with her new husband with high hopes but no idea what to expect.
-Alice, the library leader Margery (I loved her love story too!), and the other three women, don’t let any societal pressures bring them down in this heartwarming story.
+I also loved the story of the library leader, Margery, whose determination and stubborn spirit allowed her to overcome the worst odds.
+Alice, Margery, and the other three women, don’t let any societal pressures bring them down in this heartwarming story.
 Admittedly, it took me a little to get into this book but I really enjoyed it once I did.

 Someone We Know by Shari Lapena